-Under power, use another power boat's light sectors to decide when to give way or stand-on.
+The IRPCS rules on navigation lights state that under power, use another power boat's light sectors to decide when to give way or stand-on.
 In the white or red sectors, give way; in the green sector, stand-on.

 [ Traffic separation schemes ] in busy shipping areas are in position to keep local traffic separate from through traffic and are split into two lanes .
 Between the traffic lanes are separation zones which are restricted to fishing vessels, ships in a state of emergency, and those crossing the lanes.
 Vessels that are crossing a separation zone must do so at right angles.

 Entering a traffic lane should be done at the ends of the lane where possible, or at a shallow angle so as to blend into the traffic flow.
 Local traffic use the inshore zones and keep out of the lanes.
 If crossing a traffic-separation scheme, it is important that it is done as quickly as possible.
 Steer a course at right angles to the lane while not adjusting the course to allow for any sideways tidal effect, as this increases the time that it takes to cross.

 In narrow navigable channels, it may be impossible to make large course changes without the prospect of going aground.
 Commercial vessels are constrained by their draft and when in the channels, yachts should keep to the periphery of the channel.

 The common 'rule of the road' is that traffic keeps to starboard (the right) while navigating channels.
 In a channel with blind bends, another rule is that the appropriate sound signals should be sounded prior to engaging in specific manoeuvres.